-Selected fabrics for Spring Summer 20 collection are hand dyed using the same traditional technique to create ‘Lanyinhuabu’ – a plant-based starch resist dye mixing soya paste, lime chalk and natural indigo dye called ‘Dian Qing Ran’ which is extracted from locally-grown plants.
+Since her Spring Summer 2020 collection, Feng has been incorporating this hand-dyed technique using the same traditional technique to create ‘Lanyinhuabu’ – a plant-based starch resist dye mixing soya paste, lime chalk and a natural indigo dye called ‘Dian Qing Ran’ which is extracted from locally-grown plants.